anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 1. Check content-type of the CA certificates message.
 If no Content-Type is contained in the HTTP header, the default Content-Type utilized in this document (JSON-in-JWS) is used.
 If the Content-Type of the response is in an unknown or unsupported format, the pledge SHOULD reply with a 415 Unsupported media type error code.
 2. Check the encoding of the payload.
 If the pledge detects errors in the encoding of the payload, it SHOULD reply with 400 Bad Request error code.
 3. Verify that the wrapped CA certificate object is signed using the registrar certificate against the pinned-domain certificate.
 This MAY be done by comparing the hash that is indicating the certificate used to sign the message is that of the pinned-domain certificate.
 If the validation against the pinned domain-certificate fails, the client SHOULD reply with a 401 Unauthorized error code.
 It signals that the authentication has failed and therefore the object was not accepted.
-4. Verify signature of the the received wrapped CA certificate object [TODO: against what?].
-If the validation of the signature fails, the pledge SHOULD reply with a TODO [406 Not Acceptable --> 409 Conflict?
-422 Unprocessable Content?; Acceptable code is for Accept header].
-It signals that the object has not been TODO accepted.
+4. Verify signature of the received wrapped CA certificate object using the domain certificate contained in the voucher.
+If the validation of the signature fails, the pledge SHOULD reply with a 406 Not Acceptable.
+It signals that the object could not be verified and has not been accepted.
-5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of [RFC7030].
+5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of {{RFC7030}}.

-TODO: Not clear what the success response code and what the response payload should be.
-Figure illustrates sending back the same certs, which does not make sense.
+In case of success, the pledge SHOULD reply with 200 OK.